-Issuance under the GMTN Programme will depend largely on loan growth in foreign currencies as well as on upcoming maturities.
-The Bank aims to continue optimising its capital structure by issuing further Additional Tier 1 capital instruments.
-The Bank has currently fully utilised its capacity to issue Tier 2.
+Issuance under the EMTN Programme will depend largely on loan growth in foreign currencies as well as on upcoming maturities.
+There is a EUR 300 million sustainable bond maturing in November 2023 that will drive some refinancing, whether in EUR or in other currencies.
+The Bank also has a call option on a SEK 500 million Tier 2 bond in August 2023.
+Although the Bank aims to continue optimising its capital structure by issuing further Additional Tier 1 capital instruments, market conditions are unlikely to be suitable to do so in 2023.

 The Bank will look at further opportunities to diversify funding channels where appropriate.
-At the same time, green financing in 2022 will be in line with the Bank's strategy, both issuing new sustainability bonds and tapping existing issues.
+At the same time, sustainable financing in 2023 will be in line with the Bank's strategy, both issuing new sustainability bonds and tapping existing issues.